ErpNetDocs/winclient/introduction/navigators/filtering/filtering-by-row.md

 # Filtering by row

 The <b>filtering by row</b> is another option for limiting the number of shown records when searching for specific information.
 It can be accessed by right-clicking on the headline of the chart.
-In order to save the filter for future use, you can activate the <b>Customize Current View</b> mode.
+In order to save the filter for future use, you can activate the *Customize Current View* mode.

 ![Show filter row](pictures/show-filter-row.png)